 Exact measurements are a necessity in the scientific field of work.
 Many types of people can come across a screw gauge in their day to day life and have no idea how to handle it.
 For measuring a spherical or a cylindrical object, screw gauge is the best instrument that can be used.
-An extremely fine-tuned screw gauge can be a bit difficult for untrained hands to use and thus this post aims to achieve the objective of making anyone and everyone aware of the basics of handling a screw gauge.
+An extremely fine-tuned screw gauge can be a bit difficult for untrained hands to use.
+This article objective is to make anyone and everyone aware of the basics of handling a screw gauge.
 So let’s get on with and explore in some crisp pointers how to use a screw gauge.

-- Get acquainted with the structure of a Screw Gauge – Some of the sections are movable while others are stationary.
-Sleeve, Anvil, Spindle, Thimble Lock, Frame, Thimble, Ratchet Stop.
+- Get acquainted with the structure of a Screw Gauge: Some of the sections are movable while others are stationary such as Sleeve, Anvil, Spindle, Thimble Lock, Frame, Thimble, Ratchet Stop.

-- Before starting to measure clean the spindle and anvil – Take a paper or a clean cloth and place in the midst of spindle and the anvil.
+- Before starting to measure clean the spindle and anvil: Take a paper or a clean cloth and place in the midst of spindle and the anvil.
 Tighten the setup slightly until the paper or cloth is jammed and then pull it out, cleaning the setup in the process.
-This step is not necessary to do but helps in getting a clear measurement as the preciseness is indispensable.
+This step is not necessary to do but helps in getting an accurate measurement as the preciseness is indispensable.

-- Lock the thimble while the object is in between – The spindle can be moved even if the thimble is locked.
-This will help you get a precise reading easily.
+- Lock the thimble while the object is in between: The spindle can be moved even if the thimble is locked.
+This will help you get the measurement precisely.

-- The thimble has a lot of different scales: There is a scale that takes the measure by one hundred thousand i.e. one-tenth of an inch or the decimal form is 0.100.
-Spreads in between those numerics are three lines that are a representation of twenty-five thousandths of an inch, which if represented in decimal would be 0.025.
+- The thimble has a lot of different scales: The scale measures by one hundred thousand, i.e. one-tenth of an inch or the decimal form is 0.100.
+Spreads in between those numbers are three lines that are a representation of twenty-five thousandths of an inch, which is represented in decimal would be 0.025.
 The uniformly spaced lines are a representation of one-thousandth of an inch, when represented in a decimal form it’s written as 0.001.
 The whole number scale that is represented by the lines on the sleeve is a measure of ten-thousandths of an inch, when represented in the decimal form it’s written as 0.0001.

-- The sleeve has whole numbers – The number that’s visible at the last is a representation in thousandths.
+- The sleeve has whole numbers: The number that’s visible at the end is a representation in thousandths.
 For instance, if the last number is 6, it would be finally represented as or 0.500.

 - Notice the marking that’s corresponding to the thimble scale marking (closest to it and beneath the measurement line)